aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/InputSwitching/MultipleInputChannel.md

 ### 2. Create an AWS Elemental MediaLive Channel

 You will now create an AWS Elemental MediaLive Channel that will publish to the MediaPackage channel you created in a previous module.
-The MediaLive channel will use the input you created in the previous step.
+The MediaLive channel will use the inputs you created in the previous step.

 **Step-by-step instructions**